awsdocs/aws-config-developer-guide/doc_source/restricted-ssh.md

 # restricted\-ssh<a name="restricted-ssh"></a>

-Checks whether security groups that are in use disallow unrestricted incoming SSH traffic\.
+Checks if the incoming SSH traffic for the security groups is accessible\.
+The rule is COMPLIANT when IP addresses of the incoming SSH traffic in the security groups are restricted \(CIDR other than 0\.0\.0\.0/0\)\.
+This rule applies only to IPv4\.

 **Identifier:** INCOMING\_SSH\_DISABLED